Written by Tory Waldron

-There’s a lot of controversy about holiday parties these days.
-With 2018’s #metoo movement, many organizations are worried about the possible legal ramifications of hosting a holiday party.
-If you are in charge of planning this year’s holiday party, it’s important to follow a few simple rules of conduct to ensure every attendee has a fun (and safe) time.
+There’s a lot of controversy about office holiday parties these days.
+With the #metoo movement, many organizations are worried about the possible legal ramifications of hosting an office holiday party.
+If you are in charge of planning this year’s office holiday party, it’s important to follow a few simple rules of conduct to ensure every attendee has a fun (and safe) time.

 Before the party, remind employees that this is a workplace event and the rules of the handbook are still in full affect.
 In other words, being “under the influence” does not make an employee immune to disciplinary action.

 Encourage all employees to bring a plus one.
-Having a significant other or spouse around may help prevent any unwanted sexual harassment.
+Having a significant other or spouse around at an office holiday party may help prevent any unwanted sexual harassment.
 And, shyer employees may be more willing to come out of their shells if they are in the presence of a person that they are comfortable around.

 Typical company party protocol dictates that there should be a two drink maximum per employee.
 Free-flowing alcohol can easily lead to lapses in judgement, and these lapses in judgement can lead to thousands of dollars in legal bills for your organization.

 Consider providing company paid-for transportation and arrangements for all employees to get home.
-Most companies offer to order or reimburse taxi or Uber services.
+Most companies offer to order or reimburse taxi or rideshare services.

 Set up your break room tables with plastic table cloths, gingerbread people, frosting, gum drops, and sprinkles.
 Invite employees to decorate a cookie, chat with coworkers, and enjoy a mug of hot chocolate.
 You can also make this activity competitive by judging the “best cookie or gingerbread house,” with a small $25 gift card as a prize for first place.